 Like all drugs, opioids can also cause side effects that can produce unwanted results.
 Hyperalgesia is a potential side effect of all pain relievers, including opioids.
-Chronic use of opioid drugs, especially at high doses, increases the risk for side effects including hyperalgesia.
+Chronic use of opioid drugs, especially at high doses, increases the risk for side effects, including hyperalgesia.

 What Causes Hyperalgesia?

-Hyperalgesia usually develops in humans after chronic opioid use but laboratory animals show signs of the condition after even a single high dose of opioids.
+Hyperalgesia usually develops in humans after chronic opioid use, but laboratory animals show signs of the condition after even a single high dose of opioids.
 This means it is possible that humans also become hypersensitive to pain after a short course of this class of drugs.

-Hyperalgesia impairs the quality of life for those who suffer from this condition, especially for people who are addicted or physically dependent on the drug responsible for the added pain.
+Hyperalgesia impairs the quality of life for those who suffer from this condition, especially for addicted or physically dependent on the drug responsible for the added pain.
 These individuals often feel trapped: they experience hyperalgesia when they take drugs but suffer intense withdrawals and cravings if they try to stop.
 No matter what the person does, he endures severe physical discomfort.

 People who take opioids for a long time are usually confused when they develop pain for which the doctor can find no underlying cause.
-Frustrated and in pain, many who experience hyperalgesia request a stronger prescription from their physician, thinking they have merely grown tolerant to the effects of the drug.
+Frustrated and in pain, many who experience hyperalgesia request a more potent prescription from their physician, thinking they have merely grown tolerant to the effects of the drug.
 Unfortunately, stronger doses of the prescribed painkiller usually increase the pain of hyperalgesia.